bldavies/jre-guests/README.md

 Any use of the data contained in this repository is at the user's own legal risk.
 I take no responsibility for the external use of these data, nor for any errors that they contain.

-All repository content is licensed under the [MIT license](https://github.com/bldavies/jre-guests/blob/master/LICENSE).
+The contents of `code/` are licensed under the [MIT license](https://github.com/bldavies/jre-guests/blob/master/LICENSE).

 [post-url]: https://bldavies.com/blog/jre-guests/